AntonVanAssche/JamJar/README.md

 $ jamjar --help
 Usage: jamjar [OPTIONS] COMMAND [ARGS]...

-  "seal” the history of your Spotify playlists
+  JamJar CLI - "seal" the history of your Spotify playlists.

 Options:
   -h, --help     Show this message and exit.
   -v, --version  Display the version of JamJar.

 Commands:
-  add     Add a playlist to the database. auth    Manage Spotify authentication. diff    Compares playlist state between database and Spotify. export  Export a playlist's data to a JSON file. list    List playlists or tracks in a specific playlist. remove  Remove a playlist or a specific track from a playlist. stats   Get statistics about the playlists and tracks in the database. sync    Synchronize a playlist with Spotify. update  Update an existing playlist in the database.
+  add    Add a Spotify playlist to the database. auth   Manage Spotify authentication. diff   Compare a playlist with its current state on Spotify. dump   Export playlist data to a JSON file. list   Lists all playlists or tracks in a specific playlist. pull   Pull changes from a playlist and update the database. push   Push a playlist to Spotify. rm     Remove playlists or tracks from the database. stats  Display statistics on playlists, tracks, and users.
 ```

 ## Command Details